 Minna has been professionally trained in ballet, jazz, tap, and modern dance.
 Her personal style of dance and teaching is to integrate technical excellence with emotional expression.
 She began her professional studies at Ballet Arts in Tucson, AZ.
 Minna has studied at Master classes and workshops at the University of Arizona, Vienna Opera Ballet School, Vienna Conservatory Ballet, among many others.
 She teaches Ballet, Performance Studies, and Musical Theatre Dance at PBT and choreographs and performs locally in Musical Theatre productions.

 Chloé Watson* was born in Dallas, Texas.
 She began her early training at the Dallas Ballet Center, graduated from Booker T. Washington High School for the Performing and Visual Arts, and earned her BFA in Dance at the State University of New York at Purchase College on scholarship.
 During her time at Purchase, Chloé performed at Jacob’s Pillow, and trained in Paris and Madrid.
 Chloé spent five seasons performing with American Midwest Ballet in Omaha, Nebraska, and with their sister company Ballet Vero Beach in Florida.
-Her choreography was commissioned by both companies.
+Her choreography has been commissioned by both companies.
 While in Omaha, Chloé coached dancers of American Midwest Ballet II, and trained competitive dancers at a local studio.
-She is delighted to be dancing and teaching at Peninsula Ballet Theatre for a second season.
+She is delighted to return to Peninsula Ballet Theatre for a third season of performing and teaching.